chloelewisdev/milestone-project-3/README.md

 * **Layout:** I decided to keep the background clean, spacious and fresh by using a white background for the pages.
 This then enabled me to add different colours as a background to certain areas of content, such as a the tips board, and the form for adding a tip.

 ## Existing features and Database Structure
-This project consists of seven different pages, three of which are only accessible to users once they have an account and have logged in.
+This project consists of seven different pages in total, three of which are only accessible to users once they have an account and have logged in.

 **Database Structure**